 How Much Does a Forklift Weigh?

-A forklift safety training program teaches workers about the importance of forklift weight, how to weigh a forklift, and how to safely operate and maintain a lift.
+A forklift safety training program teaches workers about the importance of forklift weight, how to weigh a forklift, and safely operating and maintaining a lift.
+In addition, your drivers will learn about forklift capacity, load moment, and how to calculate safe lifting for various loads.
 In doing so, the program enables workers to minimize the risk of forklift accidents, injuries, and fatalities.
 It also allows workers to become OSHA-certified forklift operators — and can help your business avoid OSHA penalties.

 How Heavy Is a Forklift?